 Just some trivia: My close friend’s partner engages the same feng shui master that Robert Kuok’s family does.
 If you don’t know who Robert Kuok is, please Google him.
 I can assure you, the best practitioners in the field are hidden and are on retainer fees from the elites, and these elites are where they are because they can see past pretence.

 I don’t expect anyone to understand why I simply cannot let go and shut up about the malpractices in this field.
 I don’t want to repeat the story here – just go to my personal Facebook page and head to the Notes section.

 My life was tough – albeit not financially.
-I was pushed towards metaphysics for the same reason why my clients are drawn to it – I needed guidance and I needed clarity, because if I couldn’t get that can find a reason to exist, I really didn’t want to continue living.
-I cannot begin to tell you how much setbacks, failures and devastating moments I had to endure growing up.
-I started practicing and going extremely deep into Chinese metaphysics after recovering from the lowest point my life, almost going bankrupt, getting betrayed by people I trusted and continually being abused by the person who gave birth to me.
-I move out of my parents’ place and severed ties with my family and started life afresh, and with some luck I managed to rent a room from really nice landlords.
+I was pushed towards metaphysics for the same reason why my clients are drawn to it – I needed guidance and I needed clarity because if I couldn’t get that can find a reason to exist, I really didn’t want to continue living.
+I cannot begin to tell you how many setbacks, failures and devastating moments I had to endure growing up.
+I started practising and going extremely deep into Chinese metaphysics after recovering from the lowest point of my life, almost going bankrupt, getting betrayed by people I trusted and continually being abused by the person who gave birth to me.
+I move out of my parents’ place and severed ties with my family and started life afresh, and with some luck, I managed to rent a room from really nice landlords.

 Heavens will test the mettle of someone first before giving this person huge responsibilities.

 The idea of doing paid consultations came when I really just wanted to eat better so my health doesn’t start going down because I could only eat out.
 Time eventually made me realize I had the ability to help a lot of people with this gift and affinity I have, and I swear on my life that I never expected this sideline of mine to grow so big one day.